AdrianPop/plans/readme.md

         // $event->expiresOn = The Carbon instance when the subscription will expire.
     ],
     \Rennokki\Plans\Events\ExtendSubscription::class => [
+        // $event->model = The model that extended the subscription.
         // $event->subscription = The subscription that was extended.
         // $event->duration = The duration, in days, of the subscription.
         // $event->startFromNow = If the subscription is exteded now or is created a new subscription, in the future.
         // $event->newSubscription = If the startFromNow is false, here will be sent the new subscription that starts after the current one ends.
     ],
     \Rennokki\Plans\Events\ExtendSubscriptionUntil::class => [
+        // $event->model = The model that extended the subscription.
         // $event->subscription = The subscription that was extended.
         // $event->expiresOn = The Carbon instance of the date when the subscription will expire.
         // $event->startFromNow = If the subscription is exteded now or is created a new subscription, in the future.
         // $event->newSubscription = If the startFromNow is false, here will be sent the new subscription that starts after the current one ends.
     ],
     \Rennokki\Plans\Events\UpgradeSubscription::class => [
+        // $event->model = The model that upgraded the subscription.
         // $event->subscription = The current subscription.
         // $event->duration = The duration, in days, of the upgraded subscription.
         // $event->startFromNow = If the subscription is upgraded now or is created a new subscription, in the future.